aldamonique/blog-react-node/README.md

-### Read Club - Blog Application with MongoDB, Express, React and MongoDB
+## Read Blog – Blog Application

-Read Club is a full-stack blog application that I designed and developed from scratch using the MERN Stack: MongoDB, Express.js, React.js and Node.js.
-This app was driven not only by interest in web development, but also by personal passion for literature.
-This project is currently in active development.
+Read Blog is a full-stack blog platform I designed and developed from scratch using the MERN Stack: MongoDB, Express.js, React.js, and Node.js.
+This project was driven not only by my interest in web development but also by my personal passion for literature.
+It is currently under active development.

-Through this app, I was able to deepen my understanding of authentication, protect routes, RESTful API integration, and full-stack architecture, while also combining my love for code and creative writing.
+With this project, I strengthened my knowledge of:

+- User authentication and route protection

+- RESTful API design and integration

+- Full-stack application architecture

+- File uploads and secure data handling

-#### Main Features
+### Features

-📝 Home page displaying blog posts
+📝 Browse blog posts

-🔐 User authentication (registration and login)
+🔐 User registration and login

-🔒 Secure access to user-restricted features
+🔒 Protected routes for authenticated users

+✏️ Create and edit posts with image uploads

+### Tech Stack

+- Frontend: React.js

+- Backend: Node.js, Express.js

+- Database: MongoDB (Mongoose)

+- Auth: JWT

+- File Uploads: Multer